skatkov/opencode-lightpanda/README.md

 # opencode-lightpanda

-A Lightpanda plugin for OpenCode.
-It adds a separate `lightpanda` tool that executes page JavaScript and returns markdown or structured JSON without graphical rendering.
+A Lightpanda browser plugin/tool for OpenCode.
+Lightpanda browser is like a WebFetch tool on steroids.

 ## Features
-OpenCode WebFetch on steroids (c)

-- Headless, doesn't have any graphics rendering engine
+- Headless
 - 10x faster than headless Chrome, 16x less memory
-- Can return markdown results without ads or clutter
+- Return markdown page without ads or clutter
-- JSON data could be returned for data extractions
+- Also returns extracted JSON data
-- Handle JS heavy websites like a pro
+- Handles JS heavy websites like a pro

 ## Requirements